oVirt/vdsm/doc/thin-provisioning.md

 ### Live migration (no changes required)

-- Disable monitoring for all the drives of the VM
-- Start the migration
+- Keep the current flow with no changes.
-- If migrtion failed, enable monitoring for all the drives of the VM.
-If a drive was marked for extension during failed live storage migration, it will be extended on the next drive monitor cycle.
+- Upon extension, refresh the volume first on the destination host and after that on the source host to make sure VM won't use the new size before it's visible on the destination.
+- If refresh fails on the destination, fail the extension also on the source hosts, otherwise the disk will be corrupted once VM is started on the destination.
+Extension will be retried automatically.
+- In case disk extension finishes after migration is finished and VM doesn't exists on the source host any more, disk extension finishes with error.
+However, the error is harmless as VM is already terminated on the source host.

 ### Benefits of this approach: